-- 4.1.3 The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Regulations.
-All notices and documentation will be issued by post to the registered address of the primary shareholder unless otherwise stated within the prospectus. - 4.1.4 The ACD complies with the requirements of providing cover for professional liability risks set out in article 12 of the AIFMD level II regulation by maintaining an amount of own funds as required by article 14 of the AIFMD level II regulation. - 4.1.5 As at the date of this Prospectus, the ACD acts as such for the following additional open ended investment companies:
+- 4.1.3 The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Regulations. - 4.1.4 The ACD complies with the requirements of providing cover for professional liability risks set out in article 12 of the AIFMD level II regulation by maintaining an amount of own funds as required by article 14 of the AIFMD level II regulation. - 4.1.5 As at the date of this Prospectus, the ACD acts as such for the following additional openended investment companies: